vultisig/recipes/docs/services.md

 **For Production Deployment:**
 - Only your custom app services (HTTP Server, Worker, Scheduler, TX Indexer) are deployed
 - Verifier and Fee App remain Vultisig-managed infrastructure
-- Submit plugin configuration YAML for review and approval
+- Submit app configuration YAML for review and approval

 ### App Proposal Process